liuyh-beep/Triton_RVV/README.md

 # Introduction

+This repository is a mapping from official Triton CPU to RVV with the purpose of obtaining the impact of block size on RVV. `auto_tuner.patch` is the modification on official Triton CPU for auto-tuning and other necessary components.

-This branch enables auto-tuning for `BLOCK_SIZE` parameters which are used in kernel functions.
+This enables auto-tuning for `BLOCK_SIZE` parameters which are used in kernel functions.
 After writting a new triton kernel, we can use the Triton's auto-tuning function to config all META data(like `BLOCK_SIZE: tl.constexpr`).
 And all `BLOCK` parameters would be writtern to its kernel header(e.g. `benchmark/src/launcher/include/matmul_kernel_launcher.h`).

 # Workflow